Avaiga/taipy-doc/docs/manuals/gui/extension.md

         <rendering_arguments>)
 ```

-An element property descriptor (handled by the `ElementProperty^` class) must be
+An element property descriptor (handled by the `ElementProperty^` class) must
-indicated its type (one of the `PropertyType^` values) and potentially a default
+indicate its type (one of the `PropertyType^` values) and potentially a default
 value.

-All elements must indicated what is its default property name.
+All elements must indicate what is its default property name.
 That is used in Markdown
 page as the first fragment of the `<|...|>` construct, or the value located in the
 text part of an element tag in HTML pages.